falcosecurity/falco-website/content/en/docs/plugins/developers_guide.md

 ## What Goes In An Event?

 Similarly, it may be confusing to distinguish between state for a plugin (e.g. `ss_plugin_t`/`ss_instance_t`) as compared to the actual data that ends up in an event.
 This is especially important when thinking about fields and what they represent.
 A good rule of thumb to follow is that fields should *only* extract data from events, and not internal state.
-This behavior is encouraged by *not* providing a `ss_instance_t` handle as an argument to `plugin_extract_fields` (see below).
+For example, this behavior is encouraged by *not* providing a `ss_instance_t` handle as an argument to `plugin_extract_fields`.

 For example, assume some plugin returned a sample of a metric in events, and the internal state also held the maximum value seen so far.
-It would be fine to have a field `plugin.sample` that returned the value in a given event.
-It would *not* be fine to have a field `plugin.max_sample` that returned the maximum value seen, because that information is held in the internal state and not in events.
+It would be a good practice to have a field `plugin.sample` that returned the value in a given event.
+It would *not* be a good practice to have a field `plugin.max_sample` that returned the maximum value seen, because that information is held in the internal state and not in events.
 If events *also* saved the current max sample so far, then it would be fine to have a field `plugin.max_sample`, as that can be retrieved directly from a single event.

 A question to ask when deciding what to put in an event is "if this were written to a `.scap` capture file and reread, would this plugin return the same values for fields as it did when the events were first generated?".